The Colombia Pacific Watershed Projects

 Stretching from the border of Panama to Ecuador, Colombia’s Pacific coast is home to 10% of the planet’s animal and plant species.
 These rainforests have some of the highest biodiversity on the planet and is home to several critically endangered endemic species, including the South American jaguar.

-Threatened by Deforestation
+A Critical Ecosystem - Threatened by Deforestation

 This region is a highly productive marine-coastal ecosystem that provides protection against coastal erosion, water purification, flood control, significant carbon stocks, and shelter for a variety of vulnerable species such as birds, mammals, reptiles, amphibians, and fish.